mmonj/class-notes/docs/CSCI 381 - Python/review/final-problem-sets1.md

    &nbsp;

 8. What is the output of the following code?
-If we want the output to be `False`, do we have to change anything about our code?
-If so, what?
+If we want the output to be the opposite, what do we have to change about the code?

    ```python
    data = {